Amazon Recalls Thousands of Defective Portable Power Banks

 These six models are sold under the Amazon brand, a result of private labeling—Amazon placed their name on the product sent direct from the manufacturer in China.
 These power banks were built by Guoguang Electric Company Ltd., though Amazon is still liable for the damages they may cause.

-Joe Lyon is a highly-rated Ohio product liability lawyer and Burn Injury Lawyer representing plaintiffs nationwide in a wide variety of consumer product liability and product defect cases.
+Joe Lyon is a highly-rated Ohio product liability lawyer and burn accident representing plaintiffs nationwide in a wide variety of consumer product liability and product defect cases.

 The Dangers of Lithium Battery Products

 Although lithium batteries are now used in thousands of personal electronic consumer products, the batteries have been known to periodically catch fire, explode, and lead to serious burn injuries to consumers.

 According to the U.S. Consumer Product Safety Commission, there have been hundreds of product recalls for defective lithium-ion battery-operated devices and battery packs in the last 15 years.
 Every recall notes a burn and fire hazard, as does the AmazonBasics recall.